PabloSanchi/3D-Visualization-Template-Liquid-Galaxy/README.md

 You can change the port if needed, remember to modify the port in the open script too.

 ### FIRST STEPS
-- Select use template in the GitHub dashboard
+- Select "use template" in the GitHub dashboard
 - Clone your template GitHub repo
 - Execute: `cd <RepoName>`
 - Execute: `npm install`